ZhannaSargsyan/Student-Course-Planner-/README.md

 ```
 The application will start on `http://localhost:5001/`

-Note: This app binds the Flask frontend to port 5001 on your machine.
+Note: This app binds the Flask frontend to port 5001, the Spring Boot backend to 8080, and PostgreSQL to 5432 on your machine.
-Make sure this port is available before running the app.
+Please make sure these ports are available before running the application with Docker.